Suor/Suor.github.io/source/_posts/2015-04-12-metaprogramming-beyond-decency-part-2.markdown

 }())
 ```

-Actually we could have used strings in `BUILTINS` dict, but with lambdas we can refer to other built-ins and each other:
+Actually we could have used strings in `BUILTINS` dict, but with lambdas we can refer to other things in our implementations:

 ```python
 BUILTINS = {